The Big Picture

 Before starting a new project, there is a difficult decision on whether it will be based on a framework or on a CMS.
 When choosing to use a framework, you need to spend much time creating CMS features for the project.
 On the other hand, when choosing to use a CMS, it's more difficult to build custom application functionality.
 It is impossible or at least very hard to customize the core parts of the CMS.

-The CMF is created to solve this framework versus CMS dilemma.
-It provides bundles, so you can easily add CMS features to your project.
-But it also provides flexibility and in all cases you are using the framework, so you can build custom functionality the way you want.
-This is called a decoupled CMS.
+The Symfony CMF is created to solve this framework versus CMS dilemma.
+It provides Symfony bundles to easily add CMS features to your project.
+Yet, as you're still using the Symfony framework, you can build any custom functionality you can think of.
+This flexibility is called a decoupled CMS.

 The bundles provided by the Symfony CMF can work together, but they are also able to work standalone.
-This means that you don't need to add all bundles, you can decide to only use one of them (e.g. only the RoutingBundle or the MediaBundle).
+This means that you don't need to add all bundles, you can decide to only use one of them (e.g. only the RoutingBundle).

-When you want to start using the CMF for a new project, you can download the Symfony CMF Standard Edition.
+When you want to start an actual project with the CMF, best download the Symfony CMF Standard Edition.
 The Symfony CMF Standard Edition is similar to the Symfony Standard Edition, but contains and configures essential Symfony CMF bundles.
-It also adds a very simple bundle to show some of the basic Symfony CMF features.

-The best way to download the Symfony CMF Standard Edition is using Composer:
+The best way to download the Symfony CMF Sandbox is using Composer:

 Setting up the Database¶

 Now, the only thing left to do is setting up the database.
 This is not something you are used to doing when creating Symfony applications, but the Symfony CMF needs a database in order to make a lot of things configurable using an admin interface.